New York Dolls: Record deal: 1972–1975

-Once back in New York, the Dolls auditioned drummers, including Marc Bell (who was to go on to play with Richard Hell, and with the Ramones under the stage name "Marky Ramone"), Peter Criscuola (better known as Peter Criss, the original and former drummer of Kiss), and Jerry Nolan, a friend of the band.
+Once back in New York, the Dolls auditioned drummers, including Marc Bell (who would go on to play with Richard Hell, and with the Ramones under the stage name "Marky Ramone"), Peter Criscuola (better known as Peter Criss, the future drummer of Kiss), and Jerry Nolan, a friend of the band.
 They selected Nolan, and after US Mercury Records' A&R man Paul Nelson signed them, they began sessions for their debut album.
 In 1972, the band took on Marty Thau as manager.

 New York Dolls was produced by singer-songwriter, musician and solo artist Todd Rundgren.
 In an interview in Creem magazine, Rundgren says he barely touched the recording; everybody was debating how to do the mix.
 Sales were sluggish, especially in the middle US, and a Stereo Review magazine reviewer in 1973 compared the Dolls' guitar playing to the sound of lawnmowers.
 America's mass rock audience's reaction to the Dolls was mixed.
 In a Creem magazine poll, they were elected both best and worst new group of 1973.
-The Dolls also toured Europe, and, while appearing on UK television, host Bob Harris of the BBC's Old Grey Whistle Test derided the group as "mock rock," comparing them unfavorably to the Rolling Stones.
+The Dolls also toured Europe, and, while appearing on UK television, host Bob Harris of the BBC's Old Grey Whistle Test derided the group as "mock rock", comparing them unfavorably to the Rolling Stones.

 For their next album, Too Much Too Soon, the quintet hired producer George "Shadow" Morton, whose productions for the Shangri-Las and other girl-groups in the mid-1960s had been among the band's favorites.